Cadecraft/HomepageOmni/README.md

 This extension uses the following permissions:
 - `webNavigation` - to follow links
-- `storage` - to store only the links you add; nothing else is stored
+- `storage` - to locally store only your configuration; nothing else is stored